 Every major city has a Van Gogh and a Renoir, but only LA has the Museum of Neon Art in Glendale.
 The Museum of Neon Art also hosts nighttime neon art tours of Los Angeles.

 The Craft and Folk Art Museum, on Museum Row across from LACMA, takes a broad view of folk art as "all art made in a cultural and social context."
 So don't expect to be limited to African wood carvings and Hmong needlework, although they are part of the collection.
-Exhibits might feature furniture, textiles, musical instruments, tattoo art or any manner of human creation.Continue to 13 of 25 below.
+Exhibits might feature furniture, textiles, musical instruments, tattoo art or any manner of human creation.

-The UCLA Hammer Museum in Westwood, next to the UCLA campus, features rotating exhibits from their collections which range from French masters to historic political art and graphic design to contemporary artists of the last decade with emphasis on Southern California artists.
+The UCLA Hammer Museum in Westwood, next to the UCLA campus, features rotating exhibits from their collections which range from French masters to historic political art and graphic design to contemporary artists of the last decade with an emphasis on Southern California artists.
 The Museum's sculpture garden is actually on the UCLA campus.
 The Hammer Museum is known for having one of the best art bookstores in the country.

 Pacific Asia Museum

 The Pacific Asia Museum is a compact museum in Pasadena featuring arts and crafts from Asia and the Pacific Islands.
 The museum may be closed due to renovations so check with the website updated information.

-The Fowler Museum on the UCLA campus focuses on the past and present cultural arts of Africa, Asia, the Pacific Islands and the Americas.
+The Fowler Museum on the UCLA campus focuses on the past and present cultural arts of Africa, Asia, the Pacific Islands, and the Americas.
 They have a massive collection of artifacts, but only a small portion can be on display at any given time.

 Santa Monica Museum of Art is a small museum located inside the Bergamot Station art complex.
-Although the Santa Monica Museum of Art does host interesting and thought provoking temporary exhibits, one of the best things about it for art lovers is that it is surrounded by a dozen art galleries, where you can view for free and purchase the work of established and emerging artists.
+Although the Santa Monica Museum of Art does host interesting and thought-provoking temporary exhibits, one of the best things about it for art lovers is that it is surrounded by a dozen art galleries, where you can view for free and purchase the work of established and emerging artists.